Aryanpatel8799/Kiti-locks/PHASE_2_IMPLEMENTATION.md

 ## Conclusion

-Phase 2 significantly enhances the admin capabilities of the Kiti Locks e-commerce platform, providing powerful tools for inventory management, user administration, and business analytics.
+Phase 2 significantly enhances the admin capabilities of the Kiti Store e-commerce platform, providing powerful tools for inventory management, user administration, and business analytics.
 The modular architecture ensures easy maintenance and future extensibility.